-The National Weather Service has implemented a Wind Chill Temperature index (chart), designed to more accurately calculate how cold air feels on human skin.
+The Wind Chill Chart shown above (from the National Weather Service) is a temperature index which accurately indicates how cold the air feels on human skin.

-The Wind Chill Chart includes a frostbite indicator, showing the points where temperature, wind speed and exposure time will produce frostbite on humans.
-The chart includes three shaded areas of frostbite danger.
-Each shaded area shows how long (30, 10 and 5 minutes) a person can be exposed before frostbite develops.
+The Wind Chill Chart includes a frostbite indicator, showing the temperatures at which wind speed and exposure time will produce frostbite by the three color shaded areas of temperatures versus 30, 10, and 5 minutes until frostbite on exposed skin.

 What is Wind Chill Temperature?

 It is the temperature it “feels like” outside and is based on the rate of heat loss from exposed skin caused by the effects of wind and cold.
 As the wind increases, the body is cooled at a faster rate causing the skin temperature to drop.
 Wind Chill does not impact objects that are not ‘alive’ like car radiators and exposed water pipes, because these objects cannot cool below the actual air temperature.

 Frostbite is an injury to the body caused by freezing body tissue.
 The most susceptible parts of the body are the extremities such as fingers, toes, ear lobes, or the tip of the nose.
 Symptoms include a loss of feeling in the extremity and a white or pale appearance.
 Medical attention is needed immediately for frostbite.
 The area should be SLOWLY re-warmed.

 Hypothermia is abnormally low body temperature (below 95 degrees Fahrenheit).
 Warning signs include uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness, and apparent exhaustion.
 Medical attention is needed immediately.
 If it is not available, begin warming the body SLOWLY.

 Tips on how to dress during cold weather